-There are options available to the Port that it could employ to operate and govern the center.
+Given these issues, there are options available to the Port that it could employ to operate and govern the center.
 These include:

-- Port of Seattle governed and operated by a contractor (i.e. private group, economic development agency or universityaffiliated enterprise) - Non-profit governed and operated by a contractor (i.e. private group, economic development agency or universityaffiliated enterprise) - A public-private partnership that includes desired aspects of other models
+- Port of Seattle governed and operated by a contractor (i.e. private group, economic development agency or university-affiliated enterprise) - Non-profit governed and operated by a contractor (i.e. private group, economic development agency or university-affiliated enterprise) - A public-private partnership that includes desired aspects of other models